 Domestic Observer Jobs

-The National Marine Fisheries Service (NMFS) requires domestic observers at all shoreside processing facilities and on all offshore processors and factory trawlers over 125 feet.
+The National Marine Fisheries Service (NMFS) requires domestic observers on many of Alaska’s fishing vessels.

 Domestic observers are needed to collect fish-catch data which is analyzed to help government fishery managers estimate fish populations and catch numbers needed to set the next season's catch limits.
 A domestic observer's duties include collecting, recording, and reporting data about fish size and weight, catch volumes, and by-catch (fish, birds, and marine mammals not intended for capture).